Talking to your doctor about your disability application is one of the best things you can do to help your case.

 GOOD DOCTOR / CLEAR CONVERSATION

 You: “Doc, I am completely disabled and unable to work.
 I am applying for Social Security Disability.
-I know that disability will give me medicine and healthcare and keep me from being homeless.
+I know that disability will give me healthcare and keep me from being homeless.
 I would be so grateful for your support.
 I am wondering what your medical opinion is and if you support my claim for disability?”

 Doctor: “Yes.
 I believe in you.
 I support your application for disability”